 There is a nice picnic area near the main entrance to the park.
 There are multiple picnic tables along with restrooms.
 This is a great place to relax before or after your visit to the Fort.

-Lodging – There are no lodges in the park.
+There are no National Park Campgrounds in the park.